 There are two ways to access Google Books:

-When you click a search result, you'll be presented with the pages in that particular book that contain your search term.
+When you click a search result, you'll see a preview of the book.
 Unless the book is in the public domain or the author or publisher has granted Google permission, you'll only be able to preview a small portion of the book.
 This can range anywhere from a single page up to large portions of a chapter.

 When you find a book or magazine you'd like to revisit at a later time, you can save it to a library as long as you're signed in to a Google account.
 This is a great feature if you're conducting research or if you're reading a book and need to step away from the computer for a while.
-Simply click the Add to my library button above the book display.
+Simply click the Add to my library button.

-Once you've added the book to your library, you can access your library by clicking the My library button on the left toolbar.
+Once you've added the book to your library, you can access your library by clicking the My library button.